Vegas’ Jack-of-all-Trades

 A Lengthy Resume

-Today, Tradewinds operates five different construction divisions out of the 15,000-square-foot company owned office building that is centrally located in the heart of Las Vegas.
-The company has one subcontracting division devoted to metal stud framing, drywall, paint and acoustical ceilings, and another devoted solely to vertical wood framing.
+Today, Tradewinds operates five different construction divisions out of the 15,000-square-foot company-owned office building that is centrally located in the heart of Las Vegas.
+The company has one subcontracting division devoted to metal stud framing, drywall, paint, and acoustical ceilings, and another devoted solely to vertical wood framing.

 A third contracting division constructs panelized roof structures on large commercial and industrial buildings, and a fourth offers plumbing services.
-Tradewinds also operates as a general contractor, offering design/build tenant improvement services, taking projects from the original space planning to construction completion, and also completes between three and six ground-up general contracting projects per year.
+Tradewinds also operates as a general contractor, offering design/build tenant improvement services, taking projects from the original space planning to construction completion, and also completing between three and six ground-up general contracting projects per year.

 One area in which Tradewinds has been able to specialize, even as it covers many different fields, is erecting panelized roof structures.